adner/adner.github.io/_posts/2025-12-30-agent-365-notifications.markdown

             this.OnActivity(ActivityTypes.Message, OnMessageAsync, autoSignInHandlers: new[] { AgenticIdAuthHandler });
         }
 ```
-The order of the handlers is important - the notification handlers need to come before the general `OnMessageAsync` handler, so this general handler doesn't swallow the notification messages.
+The order of the handlers is important - the notification handlers need to come before the general `OnMessageAsync` handler, so that this generic one doesn't swallow the notification messages.

 **OnAgenticWordNotification** is called when the agent is @-tagged in a Word comment: